ameteshkhare/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-This is for the course data Scientist toolbox
+This is for the course data Scientist toolbox, lets see if I am able to understand the concept much better.